-- 25. The portfolio's consistent attention to gender issues has contributed to enhancing women's participation in public spheres.
-Through IFAD-financed projects providing training and promoting women's leadership in groups, women gained experience in and exposure to groups and public platforms.
+- 25. The portfolio's consistent attention to gender issues has contributed to enhancing women's participation in the public sphere.
+Through IFAD-financed projects providing training and promoting women's leadership in groups, women gained experience in, and exposure to, groups and public platforms.
 The projects have also worked closely with commune council focal points on women and children, providing them with training to equip them better to promote gender awareness and to monitor project activities from a gender perspective in their localities.
-The projects have supported women's access to economic opportunities, such as chicken-raising, vegetable gardens, and non-land-based activities such as bean sprout production, and mat- and basket-weaving. - 26.
+The projects have supported women's access to economic opportunities, such as chicken-raising, vegetable gardens, and non-land-based activities such as bean sprout production and mat- and basket-weaving. - 26.
 Environment and natural resources management.
-Potential negative impacts on the environment of IFAD's financing of rural infrastructure investments (e.g. rehabilitation and some construction of minor village and agricultural structures such as irrigation schemes, village access roads, drinking water facilities, dykes and drainage systems) have been negligible.
-Several of the projects have supported organic production or production with good agricultural practices, which is positive.
-Support for management of natural resources (e.g. forest and fisheries resources, or in fragile environments) has overall had limited weight, in spite of their importance to livelihoods and eco-systems. - 27.
+The negative impact on the environment of IFAD's financing of rural infrastructure investments (e.g. rehabilitation and some construction of minor village and agricultural structures such as irrigation schemes, village access roads, drinking water facilities, dykes and drainage systems) has been negligible.
+Several of the projects have supported organic production or production using Good Agricultural Practices, which is positive.
+Support for management of natural resources forest and fisheries resources, or those in fragile environments has had limited weight overall, in spite of its importance to livelihoods and ecosystems. - 27.
 Adaptation to climate change.
-The portfolio has made modest contributions to adaptation to climate change, in particular, to enhancing resilience through some infrastructure works, even though the interventions were not explicitly defined as part of a climate change adaptation strategy.
+The portfolio has made modest contributions to adaptation to climate change, in particular to enhancing resilience with infrastructure works, even though the interventions were not explicitly defined as part of a climate change adaptation strategy.
 In the current ongoing portfolio, there are explicit climate change-related interventions in TSSD and to some extent PADEE, while major support is included in ASPIRE.